alexyingchen/accessguide/designers.md

 -

-### D12.
+### D11.
 Provide more than one way to locate a page
 > Sometimes I like to browse, sometimes I know exactly what I'm looking for.

-Since everyone prefers finding content in different ways, provide multiple ways to locate a page: such as a site map, table of contents, search function, and links to related pages.
+Because people prefer finding content in different ways, provide multiple ways to locate a page, such as a site map, table of contents, search function, and links to related pages.

 **Disabilities**: intellectual, physical, visual **WCAG number + conformance**: 2.4.5 AA

 **illustration idea**: sample table of contents, search bar, and related page links

+***

 ## Error recovery

-### D13.
+### D12.
 Identify and describe errors to users
 > This form is telling me something's wrong, but what is it?

 If the system detects an input error, identify the error and describe it to users as specifically as possible.

-**Disabilities**: intellectual, physical
+**Disabilities**: intellectual
 **WCAG number + conformance**: 3.3.1 A

 **illustration idea**: error message next to text field saying "password must be in the form of a haiku" (or something similarly ridiculous)

 -

-### D14.
+### D13.
 Suggest corrections to errors
 > I love it when it suggests the correct spelling to me; spelling is the bane of my existence.

 If the system detects an input error, suggest corrections so that users can easily fix it.

-**Disabilities**: intellectual, physical
+**Disabilities**: intellectual
 **WCAG number + conformance**: 3.3.3 AA

 **illustration idea**: search results that ay "We could not find anything for 'x' did you mean 'y'?"